ajeeth/docker-iTop/README.md

 # iTop on Docker

-This repo provides a quick way to start a demo environnement for iTop 2.7 LTS.
+This repo provides a quick way to start a demo environnement for iTop 3.0 STS.
 The Dockerfile is also suitable for production usage.

 ## How to Use